prashnani/PerceptualImageError/README.md

 ## Using PieAPP
 In this repo, we provide the Tensorflow and PyTorch implementations of our evaluation code for PieAPP v0.1 along with the trained models.
 We also provide a Win64 command-line executable.

-The dataset and training code would be made available in the near future.
-Please be sure to check back if you are interested.

 ### Dependencies
 The code uses Python 2.7, numpy, opencv and PyTorch 0.3.1 (tested with cuda 9.0; wheel can be found [here](https://pytorch.org/get-started/previous-versions/)) (files ending with _PT_) or [Tensorflow](https://www.tensorflow.org/versions/r1.4/) 1.4 (files ending with _TF_).